My Research

 Social Identity Complexity

 Individuals belong to many different social groups, and some combinations of groups are rarer than others (e.g., Christian liberals, gay Republicans).
-This work investigates how the relationships between one’s multiple social groups influences social cognition and behavior.
-I have explored how the complexity of one’s identities impacts moral judgments, reduces intergroup bias, and shapes stereotyping of intersectional targets.
+This work investigates how the perceived overlap between one’s multiple social groups influences how they think about themselves and others.
+In a recent paper published in JESP, I find that individuals who perceive their political identity to be more distinct from their other social identities judge out-party members less harshly.

 Contrarianism

 Many psychological theories are centered around the idea that people innately conform to social norms.
-Yet, some people resist this tendency, thinking and acting in ways that divert from the mainstream.
-I seek to understand the psychological underpinnings and implications of contrarianism for social science research.
+Yet, society is shaped by those who resist this tendency, thinking and acting in ways that divert from the mainstream.
+In a recent paper published in Personality and Individual Differences, I introduce the Contrarianism Scale, a novel measure of individual differences in nonconformity.
+I discuss how understanding contrarianism, its manifestations and motivations, can make norm-based behavioral interventions more effective.

 Bridging Political Divides